Azure/AzurePublicDataset/README.md

 ## Azure LLM Inference Traces
 * [AzureLLMInferenceDataset2023](https://github.com/Azure/AzurePublicDataset/blob/master/AzureLLMInferenceDataset2023.md) - This is a sample of two LLM inference services in Azure containing the input and output tokens.
 This dataset was collected on November 11<sup>th</sup> 2023.
 This contains the data described and analyzed in the ISCA 2024 paper 'Splitwise: Efficient generative LLM inference using phase splitting'.

+## GreenSKU Framework
+* [GreenSKU Framework 2023](AzureGreenSKUFramework2023.md) - This contains code and parameters to estimate carbon emission impacts from introducing GreenSKU compute servers into a cloud.
+This contains code and public parameters described in the ISCA 2024 paper 'Designing Cloud Servers for Lower Carbon'.

 ### Contact us
 Please let us know of any issues or questions by sending email to our [mailing list](mailto:azurepublicdataset@service.microsoft.com).